If you would like to find out more about me or the people working with, for and around me, you’ve come to the right place!

 I then worked with CatScI Ltd. on developing industrial applications of computational predictions in homogeneous catalysis, as well as teaching on some courses in the SoC at Bristol.
 When funding ran out in September 2014, I worked on finishing various projects and publishing results, as well as communicating science to non-specialists over at Picture It… Chemistry.

-I currently hold an appointment as Lecturer, again in the School of Chemistry at the University of Bristol, and I’m based in the Centre for Computational Chemistry (CCC).
+I was appointed as a Lecturer in 2015, again in the School of Chemistry at the University of Bristol, and promoted to Senior Lecturer in 2018.
+I’m based in the Centre for Computational Chemistry (CCC).

 I enjoy kayaking, sailing and walking, but don’t seem to manage to get out there much nowadays.
 Which leaves crochet, baking, (no dig) gardening (no, really, it’s a thing now, I’m not just tremendously lazy) and reading – nevertheless, there is an outdoorsy person in here somewhere, just waiting for a sunny day off!